 - (a) The Board may issue an occupational license to an applicant upon the payment of a non-refundable fee set by the Board, upon a determination by the Board that the applicant is eligible for an occupational license and upon payment of an annual license fee in an amount to be established.
 To be eligible for an occupational license, an applicant must: - (1) be at least 21 years of age if the applicant will perform any function involved in gaming by patrons.
-Any applicant seeking an occupational license for a non-gaming function shall be at least 18 years of age;

-(2) not have been convicted of a felony offense, a violation of Article 28 of the necessary in order to operate gambling aboard a riverboat, in a casino, or at an electronic gaming facility; and
+Any applicant seeking an occupational license for a non-gaming function shall be at least 18 years of age; - (2) not have been convicted of a felony offense, a violation of Article 28 of the Criminal Code of 1961, or a similar statute of any other jurisdiction, or a crime involving dishonesty or moral turpitude: - (3) have demonstrated a level of skill or knowledge which the Board determines to be necessary in order to operate gambling aboard a riverboat or in a casino; and - (4) have met standards for the holding of an occupational license as adopted by rules of the Board.
+Such rules shall provide that any person or entity seeking an occupational license to manage gambling operations hereunder shall be subject to background inquiries and further requirements similar to those required of applicants for an owners license.
+Furthermore, such rules shall provide that each such entity shall be permitted to manage gambling operations for only one licensed owner.